 These are the highest-value areas for the next phase of maturity.

-1. Full Configuration Hot Reload
+1. Complete Configuration Hot Reload

 2. Dynamic Config Safety

-• validation before apply
+• validation before apply (POST /admin/runtime/validate)

-• dry-run support
+• dry-run support (POST /admin/runtime/preview)

-• config diff visibility
+• config diff visibility (returned by validate, preview, and activate)

-• atomic activation
+• atomic activation (POST /admin/runtime/activate)

-• rollback to a known-good generation
+• rollback to a known-good generation (POST /admin/runtime/rollback, with retained rollback-eligible generations listed by GET /admin/runtime/history)

 3. Edge Runtime Refactor